-The evolution of festive marketing: BE CMO Lounge
+The evolution of festive marketing

 The festive season is the peak shopping period for consumers.
 Marketing during festivals is also in some ways, the festival of marketing.